Kjetil Rekdal: Personal life

-Born 6 November 1968 in Rekdal in Vestnes Municipality, into a family of six, including three younger siblings, his younger brother Sindre played also professional with Molde FK helping them win the domestic cup in 1994.
+Born 6 November 1968 in Rekdal in Vestnes Municipality into a family of six, including three younger siblings, his younger brother Sindre also played professionally with Molde FK, helping them win the domestic cup in 1994.
 Among his interests and hobbies is freshwater fishing and card-games such as Poker, having competed in amateur tournaments internationally.

 Rekdal moved to Ottestad neighborhood in Hamar in 2013, with his wife and four children.

-During his time at Lierse, Rekdal had a clause in his contract which allowed him to keep up to date with Leeds United results at half-time intervals, via BBC Radio.
+During his time at Lierse, Rekdal had a clause in his contract that allowed him to keep up-to-date with Leeds United results at half-time intervals via BBC Radio.
 He is a fanatic supporter of the Yorkshire club.

 Rekdal is highly superstitious.
 To avoid bad luck, he never appears on matchday without his locally produced trademark Pear-flavoured soft drink.

-While coaching Aalesunds FK, he appeared in the home matches of tier five club Fiksdal/Rekdal as a player, stating that he wished to contribute to the club with which he started his career.
+While coaching Aalesunds FK, he appeared in the home matches of tier-five club Fiksdal/Rekdal as a player, stating that he wished to contribute to the club with which he started his career.